quality-antech/Gamdom/README.md

 * nvm (optionally, to install node)
 * Clone the repository
 * Run the command `npm install` in the project path (`your-path/Gamdom`)
+* Run the command `npx playwright install` to install the playwright dependencies

 # How to run tests: